BITTERSWEET

 30th July 2007, Huddersfield Narrow Canal, Linthwaite.
 Photo: © RWD

-Green, yellow, orange & red berries.
+Green, yellow, orange & red berries in ovoid-ellipsoidal in shape, 8-12mm across.

 Some similarities to : Many other (but not all) members of the Nightshade Family, but including potato and tomato.
 The flowers are also reminiscent of those of Borage for the 5 petals have a central column of bunched up stamens sticking rudely out.